jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 ```

-Task 7 Overwriting Function Pointers
+# Task 7 Overwriting Function Pointers

-This uses overflow-2 folder, here is part of the C code:
+This uses overflow-2 folder, here is part of the C code used on this task:
 ```
 overflow-2]$ cat func-pointer.c
 #include <stdlib.h>